dasmuli/cstatecharts/README.md

 ./a.out > test.dot
 dot -T pdf test.dot  > test.pdf
 ```
-Instead of calling dot, you can parte the contents of the dot file
+Instead of calling dot, you can paste the contents of the dot file
 to the website http://viz-js.com/.

 The output looks like this: